msc365/az-devops-governance/src/res/shared/role-assignment/README.md

 ## Description

-This script creates new Azure Role Assignments or removes existing ones based on the provided parameters.
+This script creates or rolls back an Azure Role Assignment based on the provided parameters.

 ## Parameters